tharungowda-28/sweet-shop-management/README.md

 - **Documentation:** Assisted in writing this README.md, setup instructions, and instructions for tests.

 > Note: AI was used as a coding assistant.
 All business logic and final implementation were verified and customized manually.

+During the development of the Sweet Shop Management System, I leveraged AI tools to enhance productivity, brainstorm solutions, and assist with boilerplate code generation.
+Below is a detailed account of how AI contributed to this project:

+### AI Tools Used
+- **ChatGPT (OpenAI)** – Primary tool for generating code snippets, solving errors, and providing explanations.
+- **GitHub Copilot** – Assisted in autocompleting repetitive code, writing test cases, and generating React components.

+### How AI Was Used
+1. **Backend Development**
+   - Generated initial boilerplate for Django REST Framework views, serializers, and JWT authentication.
+   - Assisted in writing CRUD API endpoints for sweets, including purchase and restock logic.
+   - Suggested test cases for all backend functionality following Test-Driven Development (TDD) practices.
+   - Provided guidance on implementing role-based access for normal users vs. admin.

+2. **Frontend Development**
+   - Helped generate React components, including Login, Register, Dashboard, and Admin Panel.
+   - Provided examples for integrating Axios with JWT authentication and handling API calls.
+   - Assisted in implementing search/filter functionality and role-based redirects.
+   - Suggested best practices for UI/UX, including responsive layouts with Tailwind CSS, error handling, and loading states.

+3. **Debugging & Problem Solving**
+   - Guided through resolving runtime errors (e.g., “Cannot read properties of undefined”) and common React state issues.
+   - Suggested improvements to component structure and data flow to enhance maintainability.

+4. **Documentation & README**
+   - Assisted in drafting setup instructions for backend and frontend.
+   - Provided structured format for README.md, including screenshots and AI usage sections.
+   - Suggested wording for feature descriptions, tech stack, and procedural instructions.

+### Reflection on AI Impact
+Using AI tools significantly accelerated development and reduced repetitive manual work.
+Key benefits included:
+- **Speed:** Rapid generation of boilerplate code allowed me to focus on implementing business logic and testing.
+- **Learning Aid:** AI explanations helped me understand best practices for TDD, REST API design, and React state management.
+- **Error Mitigation:** AI suggested potential fixes for runtime errors and guided debugging, reducing time spent troubleshooting.
+- **Creativity & Structure:** Provided ideas for component structure, UI layouts, and organized README content.

+**Note:** While AI contributed to code generation and guidance, all final implementations, business logic, and testing decisions were carefully reviewed and manually refined to ensure correctness and maintainability.
+AI was used as an assistant, not a replacement for my work.

+## License
+This project is licensed under the MIT License - see LICENSE file for details.